MajorVictory/VU-EbxEdit/README.md

 ### Useful Methods

-#### `EbxEditUtils:GetWritableInstance(resourcePathOrGUID)`
+#### `EbxEditUtils:GetWritableInstance(resourcePathOrGUIDOrContainer)`
-This method returns a writable instance and precasts it to the correct type. `resourcePathOrGUID` can either be a path such as `Weapons/MP443/MP443` or a single instance Guid such as `B41C9F21-D723-4607-B2BA-4B2C30677C51`
+This method returns a writable instance and precasts it to the correct type. `resourcePathOrGUIDOrContainer` can be a path such as `Weapons/MP443/MP443`, a single instance Guid such as `B41C9F21-D723-4607-B2BA-4B2C30677C51`, or a pre-existing `DataContainer` instance

 Usage:
 ```lua